 One solution is to get a job – though many find this hard to fit into their pressured academic schedule.
 Another is to negotiate with your parents before the start of the academic year and agree on a loan with them – one that can be adjusted in either direction once you have gauged just how expensive campus life really is.

 The main source of financial assistance for UK students, after family contributions, will be the university itself.
 Many, but not all, give help to international students.
-(For more information, besides our own list of grants and scholarships, we like the recently published US Scholarships for International Students, which spells out specific financial offerings for international students from the top 100 universities in the US).
+(For more information, besides our own list of grants and scholarships, we like the recently published US Scholarships for International Students, which spells out specific financial offerings for international students from 100 top universities in the US).

 However, many others do their very best and are very generous.
 The point is that students must do their homework.
-And the ton of paperwork.
+And a ton of paperwork.
 We have a good list of scholarships here - but it's only a starting point.

 During the application process, you will have to submit information which will enable the university to assess your family’s financial situation.
-They then work out how much they can reasonably be expected to contribute to the cost of your education.
+They then work out how much you can reasonably be expected to contribute to the cost of your education.

 Many US universities will not charge you more than that amount.
-For example, if the university reckons the family contribution ought to be £200 a year - that is all you will have to pay for your tuition and fees.
+For example, if the university reckons the family contribution ought to be £200 a year - that may be all you will have to pay for your tuition and fees.
 Not all universities are so generous, but you will be surprised how many are!